 Businesses, as members of the community, are also stakeholders in ending homelessness.
 While they may not sit on your Youth Engagement Team Initiative, they can be funders to the Youth Count and other regional initiatives.

 While outdoor spots like under bridges, behind buildings, or public parks may frequented by youth and young adults, it can be challenging to leave communications material in these spaces.
 Any information or posters that are placed should direct youth to resources, such as to call 211, and a Come and Be Counted location.

-Youth Engagement Team regions are budgeted a certain amount to spend on offering survey incentives.
+Youth Engagement Team Initiatives regions were budgeted a certain amount to spend on offering survey incentives in 2017.
+We hope to be able to renew this funding in the 2018 fiscal year.
 These incentives are intended to encourage youth to participate in the survey.